dSunny90/SendingState/README.md

 The data flows in one direction only — from model to view.
 No need to capture self or worry about memory leaks — all closures are safely handled.

+### Presentable:

+Sometimes rendering alone is not enough.
+A component may need to hold its current state and apply that state to a binder.

+`Presentable` models that relationship.

+1. Expose the current `state`
+2. Implement `apply(to:)` to present that state to a binder
+3. Use it when the relationship between state and binder needs to be enforced by the type system

+`BindingStore` is a ready-made implementation of `Presentable` — it holds the current state, applies it to a binder, and notifies observers whenever that state changes.

+You can implement `Presentable` directly for custom state holders, but if you also need observation, `BindingStore` is the natural starting point.

+When you need to store heterogeneous `BindingStore` instances in a single collection, use `AnyBindingStore` to erase the concrete type — similar to how `AnyKeyPath` erases a key path's root and value types.

 ---